Dealing with Downtime – Digitalisation World Talks to Login VSI

 Testing and monitoring from the outside in, from the user’s perspective, always shows the big picture.
 Especially nowadays, with employees working from home and so many changes and updates are happening so quickly.
 How do you ensure what you’re going to release to production won't break your workforce’s productivity?

 Login Enterprise is a single software platform that offers application acceptance testing, scalability, and benchmark testing, and continuous production testing, all from one place.
 Continuously measuring and monitoring an environment with synthetic users offers predictive capabilities and alerts on dropping application performance, platform availability, and slow logonss.

 It provides insights and analytics you would like to have before pushing changes to your production environment.
 In other words, it helps you keep pace with all the changes in an ever-shifting world, preventing them from impacting the business.

 Login Enterprise works on every platform, such as Citrix, VMware, and Windows Virtual Desktop.
-Especially if you’re looking into WVD, make sure to check out our Starter Kit to guide you through your WVD implementation.
+Especially if you’re looking into WVD, make sure to check out our Test Kit to guide you through your WVD implementation.